Make-Skilled/Attendance-system-using-face-recognition-with-USB-cam/README.md

-# Face Recognition Attendance System
+# Face Recognition Attendance System with USB camera

 A modern, contactless attendance system using face recognition and Flask.
 Students register their face via webcam, and attendance is marked with a simple scan.
 Admins can manage requests and view statistics.
 Built with Python, Flask, MongoDB, and face_recognition.